Park is closed

 Mount Etna Caves National Park is 25km north of Rockhampton and about three hours south of Mackay.
 Turn off the Bruce Highway 24km north of Rockhampton, or 11km south of Yaamba, to The Caves township.
 Mount Etna Caves National Park has two sections.
 Both sections are accessible with conventional vehicles.

-To access the Mount Etna section, travel 2.2km along Rossmoya Road from The Caves township and turn left onto the gravel road and travel 200m to Mount Etna car park.
+To access the Mount Etna section: travel 2.2km along Rossmoya Road from The Caves township and turn left onto the gravel road and travel 200m to Mount Etna car park.
+Please note: The Mount Etna car park is suitable for vehicle parking only.
+There is insufficient space and turning area for vehicles towing trailers or a caravan.

 Cave access

 Mount Etna Caves National Park protects important roosting caves for some of our significant bats which are easily disturbed by humans.
-Access to some caves is prohibited, to protect these special bats particularly during their breeding season.
+To protect these special bats, particularly during their breeding season, access to some caves is prohibited.

-Guided evening tours of Mount Etna's Bat Cleft operate every summer, from December to mid-February, when you can see the spectacular nightly emergence of thousands of little bent-wing bats in their search for food.
+Ranger led guided evening tours of Mount Etna's Bat Cleft operate every summer, from December to late January, when you can see the spectacular night-time emergence of thousands of little bent-wing bats in their search for food.
 See guided tours for more information.

 Wheelchair accessibility

-The Cammoo picnic area has toilets, picnic tables, barbecues and an information shelter which are all suitable for wheelchair access.
-The first section of the Cammoo picnic area's self-guided walk is wheelchair accessible, although some assistance may be required.
+The Cammoo picnic area has toilets, picnic tables, barbecues and an information shelter which are all suitable for wheelchair access (assistance may be required).

 Staying safe